In Catalio, a Component is a single, discrete piece of an Application’s implementation. What counts as a Component depends on the kind of Application:

 Sync Status

-- Linked to external system but not yet synchronized
+- Linked to an external system but not yet synchronized

-- Waiting for sync job to run or manual trigger
+- Waiting for the next sync job to run or for a manual trigger

 - Fetching latest metadata and updates

-- Use when external system changes shouldn’t propagate
+- Use when external-system changes should not propagate into Catalio

 Sync Metadata